A View On Cities > Prague > Prague Attractions > Golden Lane

 Restoration

-The lane was originally lined with 24 wooden houses but one side of the street was declared unfit for habitation and demolished in the 19th century.
-Poor people and criminals now lived in the remaining houses, but they were evicted after the second World War when the lane was nationalized.
+The street was originally lined with twenty-four wooden houses, but one side of the street was declared unfit for habitation and demolished in the nineteenth century.
+Poor people and criminals now lived in the remaining houses, but they were evicted after the Second World War when the street was nationalized.
 The houses were restored and repainted with lively pastel colors between 1952 and 1955.

 Kafka

-The street is now largely occupied by souvenir and book shops.
-Speaking of books, several famous writers used to live in the small houses.
-The most famous of them is Franz Kafka who stayed here at his sister's house between 1916 and 1917.
-A small plaque at nr.
-22 testifies to this fact.
-Another famous writer who lived here was Nobel prize winner Jaroslav Seifert who lived in the 1930s in a now demolished building.
+The street is now largely occupied by souvenir and bookshops.
+Speaking of books, several well known writers used to live in the small houses.
+The most famous of them is Franz Kafka, who stayed here at his sister’s house between 1916 and 1917.
+A small plaque at no. 22 testifies to this fact.
+Another famous writer who lived here was Nobel Prize winner Jaroslav Seifert, who lived in the 1930s in a now demolished building.

 Entry Tickets